Top 10 Rules Of Bowling

 At a bowling alley, players must wear specialized shoes meant only for bowling alleys.
 Bowling in regular sneakers can ruin the wooden lanes, so alleys usually require that bowlers either rent bowling shoes or bring their own.
 In professional and competitive bowling, bowlers will typically have a different type of shoe on their left and right foot.
 One shoe will be more slippery while the other will have a rubber sole in order to help the bowlers both slide and brake easily.
 Each shoe’s side will be chosen depending on the hand that the bowler uses.
 For example, a right-handed bowler would wear the slippery shoe on their left foot and the ‘braking’ shoe on their right foot.

 9. Wait for the bowler on your right

 In bowling, it is proper etiquette to allow the bowler to the right to bowl first if two people are bowling at one time.
-Etiquette surrounding the bowler to your right is only applied if two bowlers walk up to the lane together and are about to bowl at the exact same time.
+The etiquette surrounding the bowler to your right is only applied if two bowlers walk up to the lane together and are about to bowl at the exact same time.
 This allows bowlers to take their time while bowling and not feel as if they are being rushed.
 Also, if two people are bowling at once, one person may become distracted by the other.
 Any form of distraction has the potential to alter their own bowl.
-While this is not technically a rule in the rulebook, it is general etiquette that bowlers should keep in mind while playing.
-Some people get angry when people do not follow this rule, because they would like to remain focused while bowling and avoid unnecessary distractions.
+While this is not an official rule, it is general etiquette that bowlers should keep in mind while playing.
+Some people get angry when people do not follow this rule because they would like to remain focused while bowling and avoid unnecessary distractions.